Marria-m/Filters/README.md

-# assignment 3
+# Filters
-assignment 3 with teammm
+Do a various filters for images with a custom library made by FCAI students